 I do like a dessert to round off my meals, but this proved to be too much and I barely touched any after a single nibble.

-Come to Copper Chimney for the unusual, like the Triple Szechwan Rice and Kurkure Bhindi, but for classic North Indian cuisine, I reckon you already have your favourite spot which you should stick to.
-There were some inconsistencies from meat being too dry or dishes simply being too rich for my taste, which is probably why I wouldn’t return.
+Come to Copper Chimney for the unusual—like the Triple Szechwan Rice and Kurkure Bhindi—but for classic North Indian cuisine, I reckon you already have your favourite spot which you should stick to.
+There were some inconsistencies but I have to default on a probable off night, but this place certainly keeps your taste buds on its toes.